SS Kronprinz Wilhelm: State visit of 1902

 In 1902, Prince Heinrich of Prussia (1862–1929)—brother of Kaiser Wilhelm II—made a state visit to New York, where he was received by President Theodore Roosevelt.
 Media-oriented, he sailed on the new, impressive Kronprinz Wilhelm, on which a huge number of reporters could accompany him, and not the imperial yacht.
 There were also 300 passengers and 700 steerage passengers aboard.
 This state visit was also an early example of film reporting.
 This was also the ship's first voyage under Captain August Richter, who was the captain until August 1907.

 On 9 May 1904, the Kronprinz Wilhelm anchored off Plymouth for passengers and mail to be put ashore by tender, sparking a race between the Great Western Railway (who had the contract to carry the mail) and the London and South Western Railway (who had the passenger contract) to see who would be the first to get the mail/passengers to London.
-The race was won by the GWR, whose locomotive City of Truro was recorded at 102.3mph during the descent of Wellington Bank in Somerset.
+The race was won by the GWR, whose locomotive City of Truro was recorded at 102.3 mph during the descent of Wellington Bank in Somerset.

 It was claimed by recorder Charles Rous-Marten that gold was transferred from the Kronprinz Wilhelm to the GWR train, as a payment to the French for the construction costs of the Panama canal.
 However this is doubtful as any gold bound for France would have been offloaded in France rather than England, and the Kronprinz Wilhelm was not moored off Plymouth long enough for this quantity of gold to have been unloaded.